hamlet-io/docs/docs/in-depth/contribute/structure/providers/azure.md

 ## Utility Script

-* Azure provides the Hamlet engine its own Utilities script for use at runtime
+* Azure provides the hamlet engine its own Utilities script for use at runtime
 * this includes content for working with:
   * Storage Accounts
   * SSH keypair generation